Making the UK greener, one house at a time

 Detailed Comparison of Electricity Costs in Different Regions

-In 2023, the most expensive average electricity bill was found in London, with an average electricity unit rate of 28.43p per kWh.
+In 2024, the most expensive average electricity bill was found in London, with an average electricity unit rate of 25.69p per kWh.

-On the other hand, Yorkshire had the cheapest electricity, with an average cost of 26.52p per kWh.
+On the other hand, the Northern region has the cheapest electricity, with an average cost of 23.19p per kWh.

 It's important to note that these costs can fluctuate due to changes in wholesale energy prices, government policies, and other factors.
 Therefore, consumers are encouraged to regularly compare electricity prices to ensure they get the best deal for their region.